Assessing Factual Music Comprehension in Large Audio Language Models: Prompting Sensitivity Studies

-To further simplify evaluation in a human-interpretable way, we designed two additional formats.
-For classification tasks, we adopted a binary-choice format, where the model was asked to choose between the exact ground-truth answer and one randomly selected distractor, framed as: “Between A and B, …”.
-To mitigate positional bias, the order was randomized such that the correct answer appeared first in 50\% of the prompts and second in the remaining 50\%.
-The result of binary-choice experiments on MusicNet and FMA is shown in Table ~\ref{tab:binary_musicnet} and Table ~\ref{tab:binary_fma}.
+To further simplify evaluation in a human-interpretable way, we designed a binary-choice format in which the model is asked to choose between the exact ground-truth answer and one randomly selected distractor, framed as: ``Between A and B, \ldots''.
+To mitigate positional bias, the order was randomized so that the correct answer appeared first in 50\% of the prompts and second in the remaining 50\%.
+The result of binary-choice experiments on MusicNet and FMA is shown in Tables~\ref{tab:binary_musicnet} and \ref{tab:binary_fma}.

+The binary-choice scores hover near 0.55--0.60 F1, only modestly above the 0.5 chance baseline.
+This is an important sanity check: even when the question is reduced to a forced choice between two options, the older LALMs perform only slightly better than coin-flipping.